Turbidity Curtain for Lakes

 - Type of Silt or Turbidity (are these particles contaminated? how much needs to be contained?)

 Once these factors are considered, the turbidity curtain for your lake can then be chosen to help contain and segregate the area.
-See our Turbidity Curtain Selection Guide, call us at +1-772-646-0597, or contact us and our team can help you.
-You can even submit your specs to our team, and we will contact you.
+See our Turbidity Curtain Selection Guide, then call us at +1-772-646-0597 or contact us and our team can help you.

 All three types of Triton turbidity curtains (Type 1, 2, and 3) have been used in lakes.
 Type 1 Silt Barriers in lakes are for small, calm water bodies with no waves and very little water flow.

 The turbidity barriers are designed with several features that work to control turbidity both below and above the surface of the water.
 Typically, barriers include the following features:

 - Marine Grade Flotation (typically 6" but can be larger for extended barrier depths)